 Once you have received the product, you will be packaging it up and sending it to Amazon.
 Amazon will then keep it in their warehouse (for a fee).
 In the meanwhile, your product will be listed on the Amazon website.
 When your product is sold, Amazon will ship it out directly for you.
 It is nice and easy.

 You can also have the product sent directly from your supplier to the fulfillment center as there's some option here and depends on a few factors.
-For more on this, check out this webinar by Kevin David.
-Set aside some time as it's a long one.

 The Similarities and Differences